Are you scared of beans?

 Generally, 1 cup of dry beans will yield 2-1/2 to 3-1/2 cups of cooked beans.
 These are some common dry bean yields:

 - 1 cup dry black beans —–> yields 3-1/2 cups when cooked

 - 1 cup dry kidney beans —–> yields 3 cups when cooked

 - 1 cup dry pinto beans —–> yields 3 cups when cooked

-I will be sharing 2 easy methods for cooking beans properly: on the stovetop or in the crockpot.
-Both require that the beans start with a good, long soak.
+I will be sharing several easy methods for cooking beans properly: on the stove in a stockpot, in a crockpot, or in an Instant Pot (or other pressure cooker).
+All require that the beans start with a good, long soak.

 Step 1: Soaking Dry Beans

-In the Crockpot: Put the lid on the crock.
-Turn the crockpot to HIGH for 1/2 to 1 hour to warm up the mixture.
-Turn off the crockpot.
+Put the lid on the crock.
+Turn the Crock Pot to HIGH for 1/2 to 1 hour to warm up the mixture.
+Turn off.
 Let beans soak a minimum of 7 hours, but preferably overnight or 12 to 24 hours.

 Note: Soft beans, such as lentils, peas, or split mung beans, will often be falling apart by the time they are tender.
 Therefore, when just starting out preparing these beans, it is advisable to follow a recipe that takes into account the proper amount of water for the desired food consistency.